JohnHammond/katana/docker/README.md

 	monitor=/data/targets,outdir=/data/results
 ```

-We recommend running katana with the following command:
+We recommend running Katana with the following command:

 ```shell
 $ docker run -v "$(CTF_DIRECTORY):/data" -it katana
 ```

 Where `CTF_DIRECTORY` is a directory with a configuration file and a `targets`
 directory.
-After katana is started, it will automatically monitor the `targets`
+After Katana is started, it will automatically monitor the `targets`
 directory for targets to queue or you can manually queue targets as normal at
 the REPL.